 1. Make your graphs interactive, not static

-When you’re designing a graph visualization, interaction is key.
+When you’re designing a graph visualization online app, interaction is key.
 Don’t just present analysts with a static diagram, give them the interactive tools they need to interrogate the data, reveal threats and uncover insight.
 There has to be a two-way flow of information between the graph visualization app and the user.

 In this example, as the analyst focuses on a small part of a large network, the app responds to every click, zoom and hover chart action by revealing more detail on demand.
 We call these actions events, and they’re controlled by a powerful events engine.

-The need for this synergy between user and graph visualization affects how we design our app.
-Which leads us nicely to…
+The need for this synergy between user and the chart affects how we’re designing our graph visualization app.

 2. Don’t plot everything at once